Md. lawmakers override several bills Hogan vetoed last year

-Maryland lawmakers overrode Gov. Larry Hogan's vetoes five times last week, but had to give up on three other bills, including a bill one designed to make freight rail safer.
+Maryland lawmakers overrode Gov. Larry Hogan's vetoes five times on Thursday, but had to give up on three other bills, including a bill one designed to make freight rail safer.

 A major economic development project played a role in that bill’s doom.